Ktwsz/mors/readme.md

 ### Global constraints

 Global constraints are transpiled based on the OR-Tools redefinitions for FlatZinc.
-We provide wrapper implementations, which add the constraint to model, for all redefined constraints.
+We provide wrapper implementations, which add the constraint to the `CpModel` instance, for all redefined constraints.

 Example result for model using `alldifferent` constraint.
 <table>